OPEnSLab-OSU/Nanolux/README.md

 # Memory model
 After setting up the board, you will need to select a memory model with enough room for the libraries.
 In the Arduino IDE, go to Tools->Partition Scheme and make sure "No OTA (Large APP)" is selected.
+If this is not an option for you, you can ignore this step.

 # Using the AudioLux Device
 Once the device is set up correctly, it can be powered on using its micro USB and fed audio through the 3.5mm audio jack.
 To configure the device, either use the rotary encoder to cycle through patterns and modes or use the AudioLux web app (ensure the web application is deployed by following these steps in the Wiki: [The Web App](https://github.com/OPEnSLab-OSU/Nanolux/wiki/The-Web-App)).
 Once deployed by the device, the web app can be connected to by opening your device's Wifi settings and selecting the AudioLux Wifi (`audiolux unsecured`) that is hosted by the AudioLux device, and then opening the web app by going to `http://192.168.4.1/` if the device has not been configured before or `http://audiolux.local` if the device has been configured.
 Once connected, the AudioLux device can be configured freely using all of the web app's functionality and/or the device's rotary encoder.

+# Some Important Things To Note

+1. The most up to date atble release is located in the [Main](https://github.com/OPEnSLab-OSU/Nanolux/tree/main/main) directory.
+This is the code that should be uploaded to the device.
+Make sure to follow the webapp wiki to upload the code needed to run the webapp.

+2. If you wish to disable the webapp, you can comment out the flag "ENABLE_WEB_SERVER".
+Make note to which analog ports are being used, disabling the webapp however should not give a boost in performance, given that the webapp is asynch and on a seperate core.

+---

 # Contributors
 2021-2022 Team: